Insights Into News & Prophecy— in your email...

 While historians have referred to the 10 tribes of Israel that were taken captive by the Assyrians in 722 B.C. as the “Lost Tribes of Israel,” these people were not lost to God.
 Through the prophets, God continued to send messages assuring them that He had not forgotten them.
 Following the destruction of the ancient nation of Israel, God said, “For surely I will command, and will sift the house of Israel among all nations, as grain is sifted in a sieve; yet not the smallest grain shall fall to the ground” (Amos 9:9).

 During the first century after Christ, writers of the New Testament seemed to know of the existence of all 12 tribes of Israel.
-Appearing before King Agrippa, Paul spoke of “our twelve tribes, earnestly serving God night and day” (Acts 26:7).
-James addressed his letter to “the twelve tribes which are scattered abroad” (James 1:1).
+Appearing before King Agrippa, Paul spoke of “our twelve tribes, earnestly serving God night and day” (1 Chronicles 5:26).
+James addressed his letter to “the twelve tribes which are scattered abroad” (1 Chronicles 5:26).

 Through the sifting process God had foretold through Amos, many of the ancient Israelites migrated to northwest Europe and subsequently became prominent nations in the world today.
 For more information, see “12 Tribes of Israel Today: Who Are They?”